steinwurf/steinwurf-docs/source/overview.rst

 are available for various programming languages.
 The :ref:`projects_kodo` section should help you find the best option for your needs.

-:ref:`score`
+Score
 -----

-The Simple Coded Reliability Protocol (SCORE) provides a specialized solution for Reliable Multicast over UDP.
+The :ref:`score` (Simple COded REliability) protocol provides a specialized solution for Reliable Multicast over UDP.
 The protocol makes it easy to efficiently transmit data to many devices simultaneously over a shared medium, e.g. WiFi.

 Score is a commercial product, and therefore a commercial license is required